 We regret that the Admissions Office will not return original documents sent in support of your application unless you provide a self-addressed envelope for their return at the time of submission.
 If you do not wish to send in original documents then please submit appropriately certified or attested copies.

-As soon as you have completed your application form you will receive an email of acknowledgment with your application ID, the email will give you instructions of what will happen next and what to do with supporting documentation.
+As soon as you have completed your application form you will receive an email of acknowledgement with your application ID, the email will give you instructions of what will happen next and what to do with supporting documentation.

 Applications are handled in the first instance by the University of Warwick Postgraduate Admissions team, from where offers are made based on the decisions made in WMG.
 When the Warwick Postgraduate Admissions team receive your application we add it to our database and send you an acknowledgement by email.